-A different approach to this problem, known as Policy Iteration, operates instead in the space of possible policies.
-It alternates between the calculation of the expected value associated with a given (possibly non-optimal) policy, through Eqs.
-(2.3) and (2.4), and the improvement of that policy by changing its first action, when possible (Puterman, 1994).
+A different approach to this problem, known as policy iteration, instead operates in the space of possible policies.
+It alternates between the calculation of the expected value associated with a given (possibly non-optimal) policy, and the improvement of that policy by changing its first action, when possible (Puterman, 1994).
 This method is also guaranteed to converge towards the optimal policy.